 Configure a Mesh Global Control Plane with the Kubernetes demo app

-Using Mesh Manager, you can create Kong Mesh global control planes to manage your Kong Konnect mesh services.
-This guide explains how to configure a global control plane with Kong Mesh, then install the Kubernetes demo app so you can start interfacing with Kong Mesh in Kong Konnect.
+Using Mesh Manager, you can create global control planes to manage your Kong Mesh meshes.
+This guide explains how to configure a global control plane with Kong Mesh, and then install the Kubernetes demo app so you can test out the Kong Mesh interface in Kong Konnect.

 Prerequisites